sirirako/awsconfig_lab/README.md

 3. In **Choose remediation action** section, select AWS-PubishSNSNotification and provide SNS TopicArn and Message.
 4. Click Save.
 Wait a few minutes for the rule to apply.
 Examine the compliance and non-compliance S3 resource.
 Go to the non-compliance S3 Bucket and see why it is opened to the world. **Hint** Take a look at its Bucket Policy.
    Next, we are going to use AWS CloudWatch event and AWS Lambda to automatically remediate the noncompliant.
 5. Go to AWS CloudWatch console.
-On the left menu, click Events.
+On the left menu, click Rules under Events.
 6. Click **Create rule** button to creat a new rule.
 On Step 1: Create rule, under Event Source, select *Event Pattern* radio button.
 In the dropdown, select *Build cutomer event pattern*.
 Enter the following json text.
 ```json
 {